 Clinical research is defined as any investigation using data derived from patients, including observational research (data from archived sources, including cases, chart reviews, insurance databases and “big data” databases), interactive research (non-risk research on consented participants, including imaging studies, blood draws, tissue swabs, or surveys) and interventional research (potentially risk-involving research involving consenting participants with data derived from active comparison of therapeutic treatments or diagnostic tests).
 Some clinical research also incorporates principles of laboratory research if performed by Duke investigators (i.e., genetics, biomarkers, informatics analyses).

 Best practices in clinical research are generally derived from the Declaration of Helsinki and subsequent guidance documents.
 The Duke Office for Clinical Research (DOCR) has extensive resources outlining “best clinical practices” for conduct of clinical research, including required CITI modules and Duke-mandated Human Subject Research (HSR) training, as well as many other web-based educational modules.
 In the Department of Ophthalmology, we have developed many specific “Policies and Procedures” for the Clinical Research Unit (CRU) and have developed a “Survival Guide for Clinical Research” highlighting the most relevant policies and procedures.
 All new clinical investigators should familiarize themselves with these resources and complete the required training.
 Established investigators should periodically review these policies.
-Clinical investigators are also encouraged to discuss their proposed studies with the Vice Chair for Research, the Medical Director for the CRU and/or the Clinical Research Practice Manager.
+Clinical investigators are also encouraged to discuss their proposed studies with the Director of Clinical and Translational Research, the Medical Director for the CRU and/or the Clinical Research Practice Manager.
 The on-boarding process for initiating new studies at Duke incorporates many elements of good clinical practice, especially if the study is a multi-centered federally-funded or industry-funded trial.
 However, key issues highlighted below are especially relevant to principal investigators of observational or Duke-specific investigator initiated studies:

 Best practices in protocol design, data analysis and statistics